darkb0ts/Arduino15Pin/README.md

 Arduino Uno - Declare 15 pin for Output and 3 Pin for Input_PULL
 (PUSH BUTTON)

-PIN - 2 TO PIN - A3 FOR Output

-PIN - 2 TO PIN - A3 FOR Output

 ON button is ON the 15 led continue with 200ms

 OFF Button is Off the 15 led Continue with 200ms